 What is a Sponsorship Appeal?

-When your sponsorship application is refused, you can appeal it to the Immigration and Refugee Board (IRB).
-This is called a Sponsorship Appeal.
+However, if your sponsorship is refused, you may have an opportunity to have the Immigration and Refugee Board (IRB) review it.
+This process is called sponsorship appeal.

 The appeal determines whether your sponsorship should be allowed.

 Should I appeal or submit another sponsorship application?

 Note that appeal is not the only solution for a refusal decision.
 If there were some simple errors, and you can easily amend them, it might be better to submit a new application.